 Have you ever heard of yacon root?
 The extract from the yacon root can be used as a low-calorie sweetener and has many health benefits.
 It’s high in antioxidants and great for digestion.
-It can be used in a form of syrup or powder.
+It can be used in the form of syrup or powder.

 Let’s look at what yacon actually is and how it can help you be healthier.